-10. Museums: Nearly every city has a museum for a kid.
-Fortunately, here in Houston we have a ton of museums so you can pick and choose to suit your child’s interest.
-The more common ones are Houston Museum of Natural Science and the Children’s Museum of Houston.
-But, we have some great more specific Museums like the Lone Star Flight Museum or Space Center Houston and more.
+9. Museums: Nearly every city has a museum for a kid.
+Fortunately, here in Houston, we have a ton of museums so you can pick and choose to suit your child’s interests.
 Check out our extensive list of museums for ideas.
 Can’t choose then become a tourist in your own city with a CityPass.

-12. Sports & Athletics: Many sports themed businesses offer memberships.
+11. Sports & Athletics: Many sports-themed businesses offer memberships.
 Here in Houston, there are several Rock Climbing Gyms, Ninja Warrior Gyms, Parkour, Crossfit Kids, and more that offer memberships for kids.

 Handwork & Modeling

 13. Clay: Again, something kids can work with their hands is a great option.
 There is always play-doh, but for something more permanent modeling clay is a great next step.
 You can start with a tub of air dry and some simple tools and move on from there if it is something your child enjoys.

 14. Models: The sky is the limit here.
 Models, as a hobby, can be as simple as a 3d puzzle to the more complex models like cars, buildings, and recreations.